Wiring is in every room of your home and is used every day, but have you ever thought about the safety of the cabling in your home?

 1940s to 1960s - Tough Rubber Sheathed (TRS) Cable

-Late 1960s to today - Thermoplastic Sheathed (TPS) Cable
+The late 1960s to today - Thermoplastic Sheathed (TPS) Cable

-All modern houses built from the late 1960s onwards should be wired with TPS cabling.
-However electrical wiring installation safety standards have changed in recent decades as technology has advance with the latest iteration of the Australian Wiring Rules coming into effect as recent as 2018.
-So at the very least, if your home was built before the year 1980, you should have your cabling inspected.
+However, electrical wiring installation safety standards have changed in recent decades as technology has advanced, with the latest iteration of the Australian Wiring Rules coming into effect as recently as 2018.

 2012 to 2013 - Safety Recall of Infinity + Olsent Branded TPS Cables

-For more information on the different types of electrical cables installed in Melbourne homes throughout the past century, and the dangers associated with each type, see our blog on Electrical Cabling Throughout History in Melbourne.
+For more information on the different types of electrical cables installed in Melbourne homes throughout the past century and the dangers associated with each type, see our blog on Electrical Cabling Throughout History in Melbourne.

 Recommendations